abdfaizaan/AIW-Azure-Virtual-Desktop/5-Access-the-Published-Applications-and-Desktop-using-AVD-Desktop-Client.md

 1. Open a browser in **Your Own PC/computer/workstation** (not within the JumpVM), copy and paste the following URL in that browser tab.

+   >**Note:** It is recommended to install and use the Remote Desktop client directly on your personal/local PC instead of within the provided VM.
+This ensures better performance, minimizes dependency on the VM, and offers a more isolated and seamless experience.

    ```
    https://learn.microsoft.com/en-us/previous-versions/remote-desktop-client/connect-windows-cloud-services?tabs=windows-msrdc-msi
    ```